With over 22,000 acres of water and 440 miles of shoreline, Old Hickory offers plenty of hiking, fishing, boating, skiing, and other lake activities.

 Cheatham Lake

-Cheatham Lake camping is permitted in only in 2 designated areas.
+Camping is permitted in only in designated areas.
 Lock A Campground provides 45 campsites with water and electrical hookups.
 Harpeth River Bridge Campground has 15 developed campsites but no hookups.
-Camping elsewhere on public lands along the shoreline, including islands, is prohibited
+Both areas have resident park attendants on duty during the recreation season.
+Base fees for campsites are $19-$23 at Lock A and $7 at Harpeth River Bridge.
+Camping elsewhere on public lands along the shoreline, including islands, is prohibited.

 Center Hill Lake